richgel999/uap_resources/README.md

 # Key OSINT UAP Resources
-A useful resource: *Son of the Sun* (11/1947 - likely written around the time of the summer of '47 wave), backed up [here](https://archive.ph/Tjum5), original [here](https://medium.com/@richgel99/son-of-the-sun-by-millen-cooke-7fd71f90fe40).
+A useful resource: *Son of the Sun* by Millen Cooke (11/1947 - likely written around the time of the summer of '47 wave), backed up [here](https://archive.ph/Tjum5), original [here](https://medium.com/@richgel99/son-of-the-sun-by-millen-cooke-7fd71f90fe40).
 Also see it [here on archive.org](https://archive.org/details/son-of-the-sun-by-millen-cooke).

 At this point in the UAP Disclosure (or "Scheduled Dissemination" - Ramirez) Process, what's been missing is a compilation of the key information from the historical and modern-day people with [Security Clearances](https://en.wikipedia.org/wiki/Security_clearance).
 This repo aims to fill that gap.